 Dowland Mini-Festival Part 2:

-Commemorating the 400th anniversary of the death of John Dowland in February 1626:
+Commemorating the 400th anniversary of the death of John Dowland in February 1626

 The many moods of Dowland, merry to melancholic, played by our local world-renowned lute maestro.

 Paul O’Dette is one of the most influential figures in early music today, hailed by the Toronto Globe and Mail as “the clearest case of genius ever to touch his instrument.”
-A renowned lutenist, conductor, and scholar, he has made more than 155 recordings, earned two Grammys, and performs worldwide.
+A renowned lutenist, conductor, and scholar, he has made more than 155 recordings, earned three Grammys, and performs worldwide.
 O’Dette is Artistic Co-Director of the Boston Early Music Festival and Professor of Lute at the Eastman School of Music.

-Pre-concert talks at 6:45pm
+Pre-concert talks at 6:45pm, concerts at 7:30pm

 Lute rose and photo by Wilma van Berkel